postsharp/Metalama/Caravela.Framework.md

     Example: `DateTime.Now` is run-time, therefore `DateTime.Now.Day` and `DateTime.Now.Day + 5` are run-time too.

-* If _F_ is a compile-time function its parameters must be compile-time (coercion to build-time).
+* If _F_ is a compile-time function, its parameters must be compile-time (coercion to compile-time).

-    Example: in `target.Method.Parameters[i]`, `i` must be build-time.
+    Example: in `target.Method.Parameters[i]`, `i` must be compile-time.

 * The special method _compileTime(x)_ coerces _x_ to be compile-time.

     Example: `compileTime( DateTime.Now )` returns the compilation time.

-* When a build-time member returns a _dynamic_ value, for instance _IParameter.Value_, this value is run-time even if the member itself is run-time.
+* When a compile-time member returns a _dynamic_ value, for instance _IParameter.Value_, this value is run-time even if the member itself is compile-time.

     Example: `parameter.Value` is run-time and `compileTime( parameter.Value )` is invalid.

-* Some expressions have undeterminated scope (for instance literals or instance of types that exist both at build-time and run-time).
+* Some expressions have undetermined scope (for instance literals or instance of types that exist both at compile-time and run-time).
 In case of ambiguity, run-time scope is assumed.
 If the default scope is not adequate, you should use the _compileTime_ method.

     Example: `new StringBuilder()` is run-time but `compileTime( new StringBuilder() )` is compile-time.